 After the pass, we will leave the moraine rock and hike down to Cuyoc, where we’ll walk through a very different type of terrain that descends into a fantasy-like valley with peaks and glacial lakes.

+After lunch and before sunset, we’ll start the steep hike to San Antonio Pass.
 From the top of San Antonio, you can get a perfect view of the highest mountains in the Huayhuash range, including Siula Grande, Yerupajá, and Carnicero, and the turquoise lagoons of Jurau and Sarapococha.
 Another highlight from this height is seeing the Siula Glacier Valley, where Joe Simpson’s harrowing fall and survival, as dramatized in Touching the Void, occurred.

 On the last day of our Huayhuash photo tour, we will return to the “human world” in a descent hike to Huayllapa Village.